Seven Seeds

 About

-A certificate honouring the work that you have completed and the foundation you have built for understanding Indigenous people, ways of knowing, science, and perspectives will be awarded upon course completion.
+A certificate honouring the work that you have completed, and the foundation you have built for understanding Indigenous Peoples, perspectives, ways of knowing, and science, will be awarded upon the completion of:

 Watching all 7 virtual modules